Birdwatching Thyolo Malawi: A Guide to Forests & Tea Estate Birds

 Most first-time visitors to Malawi fly into Lilongwe and point north toward Liwonde, Nyika, or the lake.
 They're not wrong — those are fine places.
 But the Shire Highlands, and Thyolo in particular, hold a very different kind of birding.
 The district sits between 900 and 1,500 metres, high enough to support Afromontane forest, but low enough that the surrounding country is a productive mosaic of tea, smallholder gardens, riparian strips, and steep wooded ravines.
 That altitude gradient is what makes birdwatching in Thyolo Malawi so unusually rich for such a small area.

 Historically, Thyolo Mountain was one of the most important montane forest sites in Malawi after Mulanje.
 Much of the original forest has been cleared for tea over the past century — this is honest geography, not a brochure line — but the survivors are exactly where the interesting birds concentrate.
 The remaining forest patches, ravine forest below 1,300 metres, and the riparian strips that thread through the tea estates act as stepping stones.
 A species like the Thyolo Alethe, which won't cross open country, moves along these strips between larger blocks of forest.
-For a birder willing to walk slowly and listen, the tea estate mosaic is the feature, not the obstacle.
+For a birder willing to walk slowly and listen, the tea country mosaic is the feature, not the obstacle.

 The Birds Worth Travelling For